abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 ### Security Considerations for Protecting Auto-generated Credentials

 It is recommended that system designers protect the credentials from unauthorized access.
 The use of UEFI Secure Boot to protect access to credentials is recommended.
 Because of the difficulty of defining a security procedure for Legacy-booting OS, delivery of credentials to Legacy OS is not described by this specification and any Legacy OS support for this feature is OEM specific.

 The system OS is provided with a method of disabling further retrieval of the credentials after initial authorized retrieval.
 System designers are encouraged to implement such a scheme of retrieve, store, and disable to avoid unauthorized reading of the credential variables

 ### UEFI Implementation

-Implementations that present Host Interface for use by system firmware and OS shall use the UEFI Variables defined in this section to deliver credentials for the Host Interface.
+Implementations that present a Redfish Host Interface for use by system firmware and OS shall use the UEFI Variables defined in this section to deliver credentials for the Redfish Host Interface.

 The design of this delivery mechanism is compatible with any UEFI version starting with 2.3.1.
 Please refer to the specifications available at www.uefi.org for details on using the UEFI variable calls described here